MaryAngelique/back-end-project2/README.md

 req.params: {userId: '546', bookId: '6754'}
 ```
 Build an echo server, mounted at the route GET /:word/echo.
 Respond with a JSON object, taking the structure {echo: word}.
 You can find the word to be repeated at req.params.word.
 You can test your route from your browser's address bar, visiting some matching routes, e.g. your-app-rootpath/freecodecamp/echo.

+***

+## Get Query Parameter Input from the Client
+Another common way to get input from the client is by encoding the data after the route path, using a query string.
+The query string is delimited by a question mark (?), and includes field=value couples.
+Each couple is separated by an ampersand (&).
+Express can parse the data from the query string, and populate the object req.query.
+Some characters, like the percent (%), cannot be in URLs and have to be encoded in a different format before you can send them.
+If you use the API from JavaScript, you can use specific methods to encode/decode these characters.